WouterCastelein/Proj3D_views/README.md

 Optionally, look at plots.py for visualizing the projections. \
 Next run compute_views.py, to compute the 1000 views of the 3D projection. \
-Then run compute_metrics.py to compute all metric values for the 2D projection, 3D projection and views of the 3D projection.
+Then run compute_metrics.py to compute all metric values for the 2D projection, 3D projection and views of the 3D projection, for all datasets that have been projected.\
-Make sure to specify the right dataset names in the main function of this file.
-This process might take a while (hours) for larger datasets. \
 Lastly, run consolid_metrics.py, to generate a file that combines all metric values for all datasets and projections in a single file.

 Now it should be possible to run the tool by executing visualize_metrics.py.
 For configuration options look at constants.py